Will's avatar

 Six months of Invisalign 12 April 2021

 Back in November I started an Invisalign course to help straighten my teeth.
 Invisalign works like traditional braces, but is instead formed from transparent teeth “trays” that others can only really notice up-close.
-Given my personal situation, this seemed like a better approach than the traditional metal braces.
+Given my personal situation, this seemed like a better approach than … Read more (4 minute read)

 Is Facebook scraping the Fediverse?
 7 April 2021